hellmarbecker/blog/_drafts/druid-28-sneak-peek-ingesting-multiple-kafka-topics-into-one-datasource.markdown

 mvn clean install -Pdist -DskipTests
 ```

-Then follow the [instructions](https://druid.apache.org/docs/latest/development/build.html) to locate and install the tarball.
+Then follow the [instructions](https://druid.apache.org/docs/latest/development/build.html) to locate and install the tarball, and start Druid.
+Make sure you are [loading the Kafka indexing extension](https://druid.apache.org/docs/latest/development/extensions-core/kafka-ingestion#load-the-kafka-indexing-service).
+(It is included in the quickstart but not by default in the Docker image.)

 ## Generating test data